fdazen/fda-documentation/2015-12-07-your-filename.md

  ![](4.png]({{site.baseurl}}/images/4.png)

- - Before trying to create a new rule, let us examine what each rule among the default ones so:
+ - Before trying to create a new rule, let us examine what each default rule does:

  1.**Check-In - Dirty**:  this rule is triggered by the change in the reservation status.
 When the reservation status will change to _Checked-In_, that will cause the Housekeeping Status of the room to also change, in this case to _Dirty_.